Linaro/lava/doc/v2/data-export.rst

 ##########################

 LAVA supports two methods of extracting data: the :ref:`rest_api` and :ref:`xml_rpc`.
-Results are made available while the job is running;
+Results are made available while the job is running via the results API.
+Direct links from the test log UI are not populated until after the job completes, due to performance issues.
-this is a new feature compared to LAVA V1 where results were only published at the end of a job.

-In addition to these methods of pulling data out of LAVA, there are also two methods for pushing information about its activity: notifications and :ref:`publishing events <publishing_events>`.
+In addition to these methods of pulling data out of LAVA, there are also two methods for pushing information about its activity:
+:ref:`notifications <notification_summary>` and :ref:`publishing events
+<publishing_events>`.

 .. index:: rest api